Event based simulation of an EPR-B experiment by local hidden variables: epr-simple and epr-clocked: epr-simple

-We see that at this experimental efficiency, the local realism bound to CHSH is about 2.9, just above the Tsirelson bound \(2 \sqrt 2 \approx 2.8\).
-The simulation generates results just below the bound: also at about 2.8.
+The corrected bound turns out to be about $2.9$, just above the Tsirelson bound \(2 \sqrt 2 \approx 2.8\).
+The simulation generates results just below the bound: at about $2.8$.
 The observed value of \(S\), the quantum mechanical prediction \(2\sqrt 2\) and the adjusted CHSH bound are all quite close together: the simulation model is pretty close to optimal.